anishakd4/completeRustTutorial/README.md

 ## println is a macro.
 It is not a function.

+## Enums
+- There are some enums Rust provides you by default specifically the Option and the Result enum

 ## Package mangement

 - in Rust external library is called crate.
 So to add a new crate to the project enter `cargo add chrono` to the terminal.